skx/lighthouse-of-doom/README.md

 ## Bugs

-Report them as you see them :)
+Report any bugs as you see them:

+* A crash of the game is a bug.
+* Bad spelling, grammar, or broken punctuation are also bugs.
+* Getting into a zombie-state where winning or losing are impossible is a bug.
+  * Albeit unlikely!

 Steve